East End literature: Novels and short stories

 Among the first and most prominent authors to depict the East End in fiction was Charles Dickens (1812–1870).
 His godfather had a sail making business in Limehouse, and he based the Six Jolly Fellowship Porters in Our Mutual Friend (1864-65) on a public house still standing there.
 The Red Bull, a now demolished inn situated in Whitechapel, features in his Pickwick Papers.
 On leaving it Sam Weller makes the sage remark that Whitechapel is "not a wery nice neighbourhood".
 Fagin in Dickens's Oliver Twist appears to be based on a notorious 'fence' named Ikey Solomon (1785-1850) who operated in 1820s Whitechapel.
 Dickens was also a frequent visitor to the East End theatres and music halls of Hoxton, Shoreditch and Whitechapel, writing of his visits in his journals and his journalism.
 A visit he made to an opium den in Bluegate Fields inspired certain scenes in his last, unfinished, novel The Mystery of Edwin Drood (1870).

-Arthur Morrison (1863-1945), a native East-Ender, wrote A Child of the Jago (1896) a fictional account of the extreme poverty encountered in the Old Nichol Street Rookery.
+Arthur Morrison (1863-1945), a native East-Ender, wrote A Child of the Jago (1896) a fictional account of the extreme poverty encountered in the Old Nichol rookery.
 Oscar Wilde (1854-1900) observed the practice of 'people of quality' visiting the many entertainments available in Whitechapel and sent his hedonistic hero Dorian Gray there to sample the delights on offer in his novel The Picture of Dorian Gray.

 The experiences of the Jewish community in the East End inspired many works of fiction.
-Israel Zangwill (1864-1926), educated in Spitalfields, wrote the influential Children of the Ghetto: A Study of a Peculiar People (1892) and other novels on this subject.
+Israel Zangwill (1864-1926), educated in Spitalfields, wrote the influential Children of the Ghetto (1892) and other novels on this subject.
 Zangwill's The Big Bow Mystery (1898) was a notable detective story set in the East End, and was adapted for the screen three times.
 Another Jewish writer, Simon Blumenfeld (1907-2005) wrote plays and novels, such as Jew Boy (1935), informed by his years in Whitechapel.
 Wolf Mankowitz, born in Fashion Street, Spitalfields was another Jewish writer from the area.
 His 1953 book A Kid for Two Farthings, set in the East End, was adapted for the cinema three years later.
 The local Jewish writer Alexander Baron (1917–1999), wrote fiction on lowlife, gambling and crime in the East End.
 Baron's The Lowlife (1963), set in Hackney, is dubbed as "a riotous, off-beat novel about gamblers, prostitutes and lay-abouts of London's East End".
 However, arguably the most famous novel documenting the Jewish existence in the East End is Journey Through a Small Planet (1972) by Emanuel Litvinoff.
 The autobiographical novel contains a series of stories first broadcast on the radio in the 1960s, that document the young Litvinoff's experiences in the East End and those of his community.